Bullying is the repetitive, intentional hurting either physically or emotionally of one person or group by another.

 Head teachers have the legal power to make sure pupils behave outside of school premises.
 This includes bullying that happens anywhere off the school premises, eg on public transport or in a town centre.
 School staff can also choose to report bullying to the police or local council.
 So if the bullying is happening outside of school by children that attends your childs school talk to the teacher or head of year.

 If the bullying is from others you will need to report the instances to the police.
 They will be able to tell you what you need to do or how they can help.
-There are also organisations locally and Nationally that can give advice, practical tips and emotional support.

 Listed here are organisations and helpline which offer advice and practical tips to young people, parents and professionals, to deal with bullying and its associated issues such as online safety, schooling, raising self-esteem and encouraging positive behaviour.